DoxrGitHub/bloxr/posts/5/README.md

 <hr>

 This is probably wildly inaccurate and not what would happen in reality but fun to see unfold.
 I copied these messages from somewhere (thats why its not in "blog format") and it was silly.
-Also nowhere in there did I say I would drink Coke Zero at all :)
+Also nowhere in there did I say I would drink Coke Zero at all :) I'll just stick with water